Good Design

 It is also true that heat rises, so to stop it getting out of the house in cool conditions, the ceiling insulation tends to be the most important.
 And in summer when high heat load hits the roof, thicker insulation limits heat coming down into the cool house below.

-Given this, the rule of thumb to put homes on course for 7+ is to start with:
+Given this, the rule of thumb to put homes on course for 7+ is to start with the following minimums:

 Walls R2.5